mzattera/v4j/docs/005/index.md

 - each slot can be empty or contain (what we think is) a single character in the Voynich alphabet [{1}](#Note1)).

-- the choice of Voynich characters that can occupy a slot is very limited and for 8 out of 12 slot is as low as 2-3 possible characters.
+- the choice of Voynich characters that can occupy a slot is very limited and for 8 out of 12 slot it is as low as 2-3 possible characters.

 - each Voynich character can appear in only one or two slots (with exception of EVA 'd' that can appear in three different slots.